jhpyle/docassemble/_docs/fields.md

 [`url_action_call()`] to call the given action.
 In return, it expects a [JSON] list of items.

+The following example uses the [words file] (from the [wamerican] package) as a data source for the combobox options.

 {% include side-by-side.html demo="fields-ajax" %}

 The [`code`] block that carries out the `action` should always begin